denisapredescu/Meteorite-shower/README.md

  4. Display message after game ending for a few moments.
 After that, display relevant info (such as the player is in top 5)

  *Game requirements*:
-- Minimal components:an LCD, a joystick, a buzzer and the ledmatrix.
+- Minimal components:an LCD, a joystick, a buzzer and the led matrix.
 - You must add basic sounds to the game (when ”eating” food, when dying, when finishing the level etc).
 - It must be intuitive and fun to play.
 - It must make sense in the current setup.